Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

   }
 }
 ```
 Which basically takes a netcat session, or a specific file and splits the message into different headers and indexes the data into the proper elastic-index.
-I'm also positive that this could be achieved with a Filebeat processor, but im lazy(-ish) and i know Logstash!
+I'm also positive that this could be achieved with a Filebeat processor, but im lazy(-ish) and I know Logstash!

 {{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/breachsearch_dashboard.png" title="Breachsearch Dashboard for Goose.Lab" >}}

 ### TIG(V)-Stack
-So yeah, i broke and actually started using the TIG Stack again, not because my ELK stack is bad or anything but more because Telegraf and Varken are easier to integrate to more "esoteric" devices, such as BSD, Switches, UniFi etc.
+So yeah, I broke and actually started using the TIG Stack again, not because my ELK stack is bad or anything but more because Telegraf and Varken are easier to integrate to more "esoteric" devices, such as BSD, Switches, UniFi etc.
 #### Telegraf
 2 vCPU/2GB RAM/32GB Disk
 Telegraf is the TIG stacks application which pulls the data and metrics from devices, such as iDRAC, or switch port speeds from switches and routers, and seamlessly puts that data into InfluxDB so that it can be displayed with Grafana.